wiktor-falek/resultat/README.md

 ## Usage Example: Dividing Two Numbers

 Consider a simple use case of dividing two numbers.
-The divideNumbers function returns either an **Ok** result containing the division result or an **Err** result with an error message if division by zero occurs.
+The divideNumbers function returns either an **ResultOk** result containing the division result or an **ResultErr** result with an error message if division by zero occurs.

 ```ts
 import { Ok, Err } from "resultat";